malkaysi/malkaysi/README.md

-Hello, I'm [Mustafa Alkaysi](https://www.linkedin.com/in/mustafaalkaysi/), a Tech Strategy & Analytics Senior Consultant at Deloitte.
+Hey, I'm [Mustafa Alkaysi](https://www.linkedin.com/in/mustafaalkaysi/), a Tech Strategy & Analytics Manager at Deloitte.
 At work I focus on providing clients with technology strategy and product implementation.
 Some of my work includes managing a Salesforce implementation, cloud strategy, and Enterprise-wide IT Modernization strategy projects.

 Outside of work I'm passionate about learning all kinds of technologies and focusing on my hobbies.
 Some of the technologies I'm currently working with include: